Sending money to India is one of the first things you want to know about when you travel overseas for work.

 What’s the real story?

-When you take all the hidden fees into account (which you never knew of!), you pay a lot more to your bank in hidden charges and poor conversion rates.
+When you take all the hidden fees into account (which you never knew of!), you pay a lot more to your bank in hidden charges and reduced conversion rates.

-This makes it even important to know the process of sending money to India online from the UK.
+This makes it even necessary to know the process of sending money to India online from the UK.

 This includes understanding different terms or jargons used in money transfer world, fees involved, how long does it take.